wross9959/Cs2263/Labs/Lab4/Lab4_3734692_WillRoss.md

 ![Exercise2Output](Exercise2Photos\Output.png)

 Due to us using the realloc function for our array it tells our system to keep the same addresses when using the function to resurve memory space.
 So when we call realoc to add more elements onto our array it will find our array and build off of it.
 In our case and it being an integer array the memory pointer increments in 4.
+Also it isnt always guaranteed that it will continue off the last memory pointer of the orginal array, if there is allocated memory near the array it will have to skip over it and continue at a later memory location, this is rare though.

 <div style="page-break-after: always;"></div>